Hiring a professional newborn photographer doesn’t always fit into the budget. This is why many parents turn to DIY newborn photography.

 Use color tools to reduce skin redness.
 In VSCO, for example, use the HSL editing tab, tap on the red and increase the lightness to lighten any rashes or skin redness.
 VSCO also has a skin tone slider that can be helpful.

 Filters are also easy, simple ways to adjust newborn photos on a smartphone.
-The exposure, highlights and shadows tools may also come in handy when working with smartphone newborn photography.
+The

 Common DIY Newborn photography questions